-Because this job is physically demanding work, anyone interested in becoming a cement mason should be physically healthy.
+Because this job is physically demanding work, anyone who wants to become a cement mason should be physically healthy.
 They should be capable enough to lift enormous weights, stand for extended periods, and conduct repetitive actions.
 Today, there are numerous masonry trade schools that are willing to assist passionate students.

 Trainees can attend cement mason training when functioning in the workplace.
 Even during the school year, they should attend at least 146 hours of instructional education.
 Young workers learn drafting, arithmetic, as well as fundamental science in such sessions.

-If you want to be a professional concrete mason, then one of the several things you should think about is how extensive schooling you’ll need.
+If you want to work as a concrete mason professionally, you should consider what kind of education you need to start.
 When exploring how to pursue a career as a concrete mason, choosing a proper major is often a crucial step.
 You might realize that previous work experience can assist you in becoming a professional cement mason.

 Nonetheless, many concrete masons have prior work experience as a bookkeeper or carpenter.
 According to federal analysts, Concrete masons and cement finishers expect to diversify significantly quicker than the median for all vocations until 2020.
-Workers will be required to work on future initiatives like highways and skyscrapers and maintain old infrastructure.
+Workers will have to work on future initiatives like highways and skyscrapers and maintain old infrastructure.